hkarhu/TassuPads/README.md

 	- The pad mainly consists of wood, plexiglass, aluminium foil and glue
 4. One can wire up all 9 buttons so the pad will also support games like PumpItUp

 This tutorial will teach you how to construct a hard DDR-pad without the controller logic.
-Though there will be instructions how to connect the pad to a controller logic, but you need to get the logic part from elsewhere until I release the schemes for building your own.
+Though there will be instructions how to connect the pad to a controller logic, but you need to get the logic part from elsewhere until I release the schematics for building your own.

 ![2.1 Panel overview](/images/IMG_0147.JPG)